 to Paul.
 No other New Testament writer taught the way Paul did, strictly by

-faith, making the assumption that our faith would produce works all on its
+faith, making the assumption that our faith will produce works.
+The minute we try to produce works or

-through a Spirit of faith, which was
+through a Spirit of faith; this is Paul’s gospel.

 KJV